brian-armory/personal-site/content/en/blog/devops-pf.md

 # subtitle =
 tags = ['devops', 'finance']
 date = 2021-01-13
 description = "It might seem like an odd pairing, but software delivery and personal finance have a lot in common.
-Use personal finance principles to inform your software deliver." banner = 'img/pf/gme-stock.jpg'
+Use personal finance principles to inform your software delivery." banner = 'img/pf/gme-stock.jpg'
 +++